 - Please note that the Clinician Scientist Focus Area strongly encourages declaration during the first year in order to get in at least 1 summer research experience during the first 3 years.
 For students with substantial research experience, they may be allowed to declare the Clinician Scientist Focus as late as the end of the second year, based on the decision of the Focus Area coordinators.

-- In order to have focus area priority for required electives and selectives in a given semester, the focus area must be declared by September 15 in the fall semester and January 15 in the spring semester.
+- In order to have focus area priority for required electives in a given semester, the focus area must be declared by September 15 in the fall semester and January 15 in the spring semester.

 - In order to officially declare the focus area, the student must submit the Declaration of Focus Area form to The Student Services Office, signed by both the faculty member chosen as advisor and by the focus area leader.